vierth/qianlongsworld/README.md

 This repository will contain the game collaboratively developed in Paul Vierthaler's "Building Qianlong's World" class at William & Mary in Spring 2024.

 ## Organizational ethos
+Below you will find tips on keeping our game organized.
+One key thing to remember: ALWAYS give credit when you include an asset found elsewhere.
+You can create a .txt file called 'credits.txt' if one does not exist, which you should use to explain where you found the asset, and information its license!

 ### Developing process
 Before you make any changes, be sure to create a new branch in GitHub desktop.
 Make all of the changes you would like, and when you are ready to have them added to the main game, make a pull request.
 Please remember to routinely pull remote changes into your version of the game.